Data-Driven Quickest Change Detection in (Hidden) Markov Models: Markov Models

 We then have that

 where the indicator function $\mathbbm 1_{\{R\ge r\}}=1$ if $R\ge r$, otherwise $\mathbbm 1_{\{R\ge r\}}=0$.
 This further suggests that

-This concludes the proof. \end{proof} Note that $q$ and $m$ are independent of $c$.
-Therefore, the ARL grows exponentially in the threshold $c$.

-The universal lower bound from \cite{lai1998information} shows for any stopping time with $\text{ARL}\ge \psi$, the detection delay is at least $\mathcal O(\log(\psi))$.
-In our paper, to guarantee \eqref{eq:goal} is satisfied, the threshold $c$ is chosen to $\frac{\log(\psi)-\log(m)}{q}$.
-According to Theorem \ref{add}, this further implies that our algorithm achieves a detection delay of $\mathcal O(\log(\psi))$ while satisfying the false alarm constraint.
-This matches with (order-level) the universal lower bound in \cite{lai1998information} for general non-i.i.d.\ setting.
+This concludes the proof. \end{proof} It is worth noting that $q$ and $m$ are independent of $c$.
+Therefore, the lower bound on ARL increases exponentially with the threshold $c$.
+For any stopping time with $\text{ARL}\ge \psi$, the detection delay is at least $\mathcal O(\log(\psi))$ (according to the universal lower bound result in \cite{lai1998information}).
+By Theorem \ref{thm:arl}, we choose the threshold $c=\frac{\log(\psi)-\log(m)}{q}$ to guarantee the false alarm constraint.
+By Theorem \ref{thm:add}, this further implies that our algorithm attains a detection delay of $\mathcal O(\log(\psi))$.
+This result matches with (order-level) the universal lower bound in \cite{lai1998information} for the general non-i.i.d.\ setting.